jeso20BTH/Electric-Scooter-BTH-Pattern-Group-13/README.md

 This api has been developed for use in the course "pattern" by the group project 13.
 This api utilizes graphql which means all entities can be found under the "/graphql" endpoint and are retrieved or manipulated by sending queries via post.
 To view a graphical interface go to "/graphql" in your browser.
 To query the api from your app use method "POST" and send your query by placing it inside the body-object with the key "query".

+## Json web token
+To receive your token send a post-request to "/register".
+Your body must contain an email adress with the key "mail" e.g { mail: myexamplemail@mail.com }.
+Save the token that is returned as you will not be able to retrieve it again.
+To use your token place it in "headers" when making a request to "/graphql".
+Make sure the token has the key "jwt".

+## Logging
+When making a request to "/graphql" a new row containing your email, query and a timestamp will be added to a logfile.
+To read this logfile go to "/log"

 ## Customer
 ### Get all customers
 All attributes are optional but at least one must be asked for.